 Are you at least 50% Sephardic via Ottoman Empire or Romaniote and interested in genetic testing?

 Top 10 List

-1) Effects of experience on perception and varieties of perceptual learning, plasticity, and adaptation.
+3) Effects of experience on perception and varieties of perceptual learning, plasticity, and adaptation

-6) Practical application of perception - eyewitness identification, "other race effect" national security, expert testimony).
+6) Application of perception to society including eyewitness identification, "other race effect" , national security, and expert testimony

-All levels of the curriculum from Freshman to Graduate student - Introductory Psychology (award winning!), Perceptual Learning and adaptation (a customer favorite!), Genetics of Psychology (NEW), laboratory classes, Sensation and Perception, Learning (human and animal), Cognitive Psychology, Mathematics for Psychology, Evolution and Psychology, Cognitive Development, Experimental Methods.
+All levels of the curriculum from Freshman to Graduate - Introductory Psychology (award winning!), Perceptual Learning and adaptation (a customer favorite!), Genetics of Psychology, laboratory classes, Sensation and Perception, Learning (human and animal), Cognitive Psychology, Mathematics for Psychology, Evolution and Psychology, Cognitive Development, Experimental Methods.
 Special interest in Introductory Psychology and in students with financially disadvantaged backgrounds.